genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 This requires the statement backwardsJoin = true when you are specifying the join.

-It is worth noting that when you define your [data servers](/platform-reference/configure-key-modules/data-servers/configure), any of these that include views with backwards joins **must include a similar statement in order to enable the feature**: **backJoins = true**.
-Don’t forget to add this!
+It is worth noting that when you define your [data servers](/platform-reference/configure-key-modules/data-servers/configure), any of these that include views with backwards joins will automatically use a similar backwards join as if it had the statement: **backJoins = true**.

 Lastly, `backJoins` can be expensive in terms of computation and cost, so they should be used surgically rather than by default.